Service-Learning Toolkit to Grow Kindness

 Make a simple kindness craft

-Students can research best practics for combating bullying and create a campaign designed to impact students and community members.
+Youth can research best practics for combating bullying and create a campaign designed to impact youth and community members.
 They could do programs for other classes, create anti-bullying materials, design PSA videos or brochures, and even write to local and state legislators to try and get them to strengthen laws against cyber-bullying and bullying in general.

-- Challenge the students to line the halls with acts of kindness.
+- Challenge youth to line the halls with acts of kindness.
 Set a linear length for a class or school goal, and for each act of kindness completed, fill out a heart-shaped paper with a sentence or description.

 - Give flowers (real or artistic models) to residents in a retirement community.